-The variation between the four common communication styles can cause misunderstandings between peers and make it difficult to drive alignment at scale in business.
+The variation between the four common communication styles can cause misunderstandings between peers.
+Which make it difficult to drive alignment at scale in business.
 Clear communication through plain language can help standardize messaging and tone at an individual and organizational level.

-By removing jargon, emotive language and complex words, communication are easier to read and understand, and key messages are not lost in the finer details.
+By removing jargon, emotive language and complex words, communications are easier to read and understand.
+You don’t lose key messages in the finer details.

 What are the 4 communication styles in business?